ycaesari/GettingAndCleaningData/README.md

 **README.md** - this file.

 **run_analysis.R** - Code to create the tidy data set as required by the project.
-It is assumed that the zip file from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip is already open and its root is set as the current working directory.
+It is assumed that the zip file from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip is already unzipped and its root is set as the current working directory.
 The file contains comments and it explains the transformations done in order to clean the data.

 **CodeBook.md** - A code book that describes the variables, the data, and any transformations or work that I performed to clean the data.